jpcoder12/FrontEnd-Calculator/README.md

 # FrontEnd-Calculator

+This is a basic function calculator with more features coming soon.
 You can click buttons or you can type with your keyboard.
+See controls below.

 As of right now, exponentiation and the ability to make negative numbers is not available yet.

+## Key Press Controls
+* ('0-9') Enter a number
+* '\*'    Multiplication
+* '/'     Division
+* '+'     Addition
+* '-'     Subtraction
+* 'Enter' Calculate Answer
+* 'Backspace'
-**Backspace once to clear the value, and twice to clear the entire calculation**
+    - Once to clear current input, twice to clear entire calculation